pagopa/aks-helm-cert-mounter-blueprint/README.md

 Azure:

 - TLS certificate are present into the kv (for ingress)
-- Managed POD identity are created
+- Workload Identity identity are created

 ## Final Result